This topic describes the tasks you can perform from the Collections tab in the sidebar.

 If you’d like to revert your collection to a previous state, you can do so by leveraging the collection’s in-app activity feed.

 Within a collection or folder, you can reorder requests using drag and drop.
 You can also reorder folders within a collection using drag and drop.

 Requests can also store sample responses when saved in a collection.

 Requests stored inside a collection can contain scripts to add dynamic behavior to the collection.

 Folders are a way to organize your API endpoints within a collection into intuitive and logical groups to mirror your workflow.
 Next to the collection to which you want to add a folder, click on the ellipsis (…) and select “Add Folder”.

 Add a name and description to the folder.
-Folders are initially ordered alphabetically by name and folder name.
 The description is reflected in your API documentation.